 My first stop was Cerro Campanario, which was a 30-minute ride from the center of town.
 A chairlift leads visitors straight to the peak, but I completed the ascent on foot since I wanted to up my step count (and hey, the walk was free).
 Although the climb was a steady uphill, it wasn’t challenging; the estimate for the ascent was an hour, but I made it to the peak in 25 minutes without speed walking.
 If you want to save a few bucks, the climb should be doable for those who can maintain a consistent walking pace on flat ground.

 A balcony was at the peak, and the view blew me away.

 Visitors don’t have to enter the restaurant to admire the views, but I caved in and placed an order.
-On the road, I developed an afternoon routine of getting coffee and dessert, a dangerous (but delightful) habit.
-It was coffee and dessert time when I arrived at Punto Panorámico, so I ordered a café con leche (nothing memorable) and waffle with white chocolate and raspberries (every bit as delicious as it sounds – my sweet tooth was completely satisfied).
+On the road, I developed an afternoon routine of getting coffee and dessert, a dangerous (but delightful!) habit.
+It was coffee and dessert time when I arrived at Punto Panorámico, so I ordered a café con leche (nothing memorable) and waffle with white chocolate and raspberries (every bit as delicious as it sounds).

 Even though I had loaded up on sugar at Punto Panorámico, I got ice cream when I returned to the town center.
 No regrets.

 For people looking for daytime hikes around Bariloche, Refugio Frey, with its views of Laguna Tonchek and hills, is a good option.
 Other guests at my hostel said the hike to Frey was tough, so I tried to keep my backpack as light as possible.
 The refugio sold meals, so I planned to buy lunch there.

 The trail to Refugio Frey starts at the bottom of Cerro Catedral, which was a 30-minute bus ride from the center of Bariloche.
 Trail runners from Club Andino Bariloche were racing the same day I was hiking, so I periodically had to move aside for them.